 Most of the time when people have back pain they attribute the aches to muscle soreness.
 Many people experience back pain after sitting in the same position for too long, from doing strenuous exercise, or by injuring their back in some way.
 However, there’s another cause that many people overlook: osteoarthritis.

 Osteoarthritis is an extremely common type of arthritis pain that can affect people of any age.
-Though the symptoms of osteoarthritis can be similar to back pain, there are three key signs that can help you figure out what the real problem is.
+Though the symptoms can be similar to back pain, there are three key signs that can help you figure out what the real problem is.

 1. The pain worsens over time